Independent fostering agencies are private organisations that recruit, train, and support foster carers.

 “I have had more support in a few weeks that I did over many years when I fostered for the local authority”

-That means we have in-house therapists providing direct support and advice to our carers.
+At Family Care, we have a team of in-house therapists directly supporting our foster carers as and when needed.
 They can work with children too, but our philosophy is that by training our foster carers to use therapeutic approaches, we provide the child with 24/7 therapeutically informed care.

-Family Care’s therapeutic approach is underpinned by the Secure Base Model.
+We also have an established therapeutic model of caregiving which everyone receives training on – the Secure Base.
 The model was recommended in the government white paper Care Matters (2007) as a basis for training foster carers.
 It has also been incorporated into the Skills to Foster preparation programme, produced by the Fostering Network (2009, 2014).

-Some local authorities pay foster carers no allowance.
-Some will pay the governments national minimum rates, and some pay a bit more than that.
+Foster carer allowances differ to some extent between all IFA’s and LA’s.
+Some organisations will pay the governments national minimum rates, and some pay a bit more than that.

 Fostering allowances depend on factors such as the age and needs of children in your care and the number of children you look after.
 If supporting one child, our families typically receive between £380 – £440 per week.